cockroachdb/docs/src/current/v23.1/row-level-ttl.md

 ### Control how often the TTL job runs

 Setting a TTL on a table controls when the rows therein are considered expired, but it only says that such rows _may_ be deleted at any time after the expiration.
 To control how often the TTL deletion job runs, use the [`ttl_job_cron` storage parameter](#param-ttl-job-cron), which supports [CRON syntax](https://cron.help).
-Cockroach Labs recommends setting `ttl_job_cron` to match the [`gc.ttlseconds`]({% link {{ page.version.version }}/configure-replication-zones.md %}#gc-ttlseconds) setting, which is the garbage collection interval for the cluster.
+Cockroach Labs recommends setting `ttl_job_cron` to be equal to or longer than the [`gc.ttlseconds`]({% link {{ page.version.version }}/configure-replication-zones.md %}#gc-ttlseconds) setting, which is the garbage collection interval for the cluster.
 The default value of `gc.ttlseconds` is 14400, or 4 hours.
 The CRON pattern for every four hours is `'0 */4 * * *'`.

 To control the job interval at [`CREATE TABLE`]({% link {{ page.version.version }}/create-table.md %}) time, add the storage parameter as shown below: